vaibhavvashishtha/introtodev/README.md

 	2. Register with your email ids
 	3. Login in to [https://github.com/]
 	4. Create repository
-		1. Repository name - introtodev<your-name>
+		1. Repository name - 'introtodev<your-name>'

 ## Starting towards development environment setup
-###Source code management
+### Source code management
 1. Install git scm
 	1. Download git from [https://git-scm.com/downloads]
 	2. Install git scm from the installer
-	3. Open command prompt in Windows and terminal in MacOS and run the following command to make sure git is installed git --version
+	3. Open command prompt in Windows and terminal in MacOS and run the following command to make sure git is installed `` git --version
+		``
 2. Get the code from github to your local development machine
 	1. Login in to your github account and move to the repository that you just created in the earlier steps
 	2. Click on the button named Code
-(img)
-	3. Copy the URL that is provided in the sub menu that opens up and we will call it <path-to-repository>
+	3. Copy the URL that is provided in the sub menu that opens up and we will call it <path-to-repository>, to be used in step 6
 	4. Create a local directory structure in you development machine
 		1. Windows - <drive>\\Mages\\FSDP
 		2. MacOS - <user-directory>/Mages/FSDP
 	5. Open command prompt for Windows and terminal for MacOS
 	6. In the command prompt / terminal, move to the directory we created in the earlier step no. 4 and run the following command; the process is called **cloning** / checking out code
 		``
 		git clone <path-to-repository>
 		``